 Intrinsic stains refer to staining of the dentin which is the sensitive layer below the dental enamel.
 This layer becomes a darker over time, which is observable if the enamel wears away due to poor oral health.
-This type of staining may occur due to exposure to tetracycline antibiotics during childhood or physical trauma to the teeth.

 These stains originate inside the teeth so they cannot be removed at home with just whitening toothpaste.
 Instead, at-home dental whitening kits or a professional treatment by our dentists may be able to remove these stains.
 The main ingredient is bleach which is meant to remove deep stains in addition to the surface ones.